mapzen/documentation/docs/overview/account-settings.md

 As you approach your spending limits, your choices are to adjust your usage, accept that your access to paid services will end, or increase your limits.

-## Disabling access to Mapzen Flex billing
+## Deactivate access to Mapzen Flex billing

-If you want to disable Mapzen Flex on your account and stop being billed, deactivate billing....

-If you have any pending charges on your account, you need to set your billing status to inactive by clicking `Billing` and `Update`.
+If you want to disable Mapzen Flex on your account and stop billing, set your billing status to inactive.
+Do this by clicking `Billing` and `Update`. ????

-Any charges you have accrued that month will be billed to the credit card saved in your account.
-However, no additional charges will be added.
-If you have no pending charges, you may remove your credit card altogether when you have no balance due.

-Either of these options will end your paid usage for the remainder of the month, and make it so you are only able to use Mapzen services up to the free tier of each product.
+Deactivating your billing ends your paid usage, and makes it so you are only able to use Mapzen services up to the free tier of each product.
 This means that your maps may no longer function.

+Any pending charges accrued before you deactivated Mapzen Flex will still be billed to the credit card saved in your account.
+However, no further charges can occur until you reactivate billing.

+Anytime you want to start billing again, set your Mapzen Flex status to active.

 ## Subscribe to premium support services